hkhc/electricspock/README.md

 ## What's new

+Version 0.5 Compatible with Robolectric 3.3.x.
+Reorganize yet again, maximal reuse of code from RobolectricTestRunner

 Version 0.4 reorganize code structure, new ElectricSuite class

 Version 0.3.1 fix an issue to build with jitpack.